EpsilonSolutions/netscaler-command-reference/docs/rewrite/rewrite-param/rewrite-param.md

 ##set rewrite param

-Sets the default rewrite undefined action.
-If an UNDEF event is triggered during policy evaluation and if no undefAction is specified for the current policy, this value is used.
+Sets the given Rewrite parameter(s).

 ##Synopsys

-set rewrite param -undefAction &lt;string>
+set rewrite param [-undefAction &lt;string>] [-timeout &lt;positive_integer>]

 ##Arguments

 <b>undefAction</b>
 Action to perform if the result of policy evaluation is undefined (UNDEF).
-An UNDEF event indicates an internal error condition.
+An UNDEF event indicates an error condition in evaluating the expression.
 Available settings function as follows:
-* NOOP - Send the request to the protected server instead of responding to it.
+* NOREWRITE - Do not modify the message.
-* RESET - Reset the request and notify the user?s browser, so that the user can resend the request.
+* RESET - Reset the connection and notify the user's browser, so that the user can resend the request.
-* DROP - Drop the request without sending a response to the user.
+* DROP - Drop the message without sending a response to the user.
 Default value: "NOREWRITE"

+<b>timeout</b>
+Maximum time in milliseconds to allow for processing all the policies and their selected actions without interruption.
+If the timeout is reached then the evaluation causes an UNDEF to be raised and no further processing is performed.
+Note that some rewrites may have already been performed.
+Minimum value: 1
+Maximum value: 5000